Darkman: Post-production

 Universal came into conflict with Raimi and Tapert during the arduous post-production of the film, which saw extensive editing and poor preview scores.

 Initial cuts of the movie by editor David Stiven performed poorly, with the editor eventually suffering a nervous breakdown and leaving the film.
-Early preview screenings did not go well as people laughed in the wrong places and complained about a lack of a happy ending.
+Early preview screenings did not go well as audiences laughed in the wrong places and complained about a lack of a happy ending.
 Universal executives described the film as one of the worst-scoring pictures in the studio's history, with some preview viewers rating Darkman as the worst film they had ever seen.
 Editor Bud S. Smith was brought in by the studio to salvage the film, working solo for three weeks without input from Raimi or Tapert.
 Smith cut Darkman down from two hours to 85 minutes, working to improve the flow of the film and cut some of the more outrageous moments, yet preview scores continued to drop.
 Tapert recalls disappointment with the studio's reluctance to include many of the "wild things" Raimi had filmed.

 The studio finally approved an edit of Smith's.
 Dispirited but still believing a much better cut could still be made, Tapert and editor Bob Murawski (who would go on to edit many of Raimi's subsequent films) reedited the entire movie in a process that included adding back approximately nine minutes of previously cut footage.
-This edit − created without the input or approval of either Raimi or Universal – was then delivered as the final picture.
+This edit—created without the input or approval of either Raimi or Universal—was then delivered as the final picture.
 Studio executives were outraged by the deception, but as the negative had been cut and sound had been mixed the renegade edit proceeded as scheduled to critic reviews and the final release.

 Music

-Soundtrack

 Released by MCA Records on August 17, 1990, the soundtrack to Darkman was composed by Danny Elfman, who previously scored the music to Tim Burton's Batman in 1989.
 In 2017, Waxwork Records released the soundtrack on vinyl which was remastered from the original tapes.
 La-La Land Records released an expanded soundtrack album in January 2020, featuring over 30 minutes of previously unreleased music.

 Elfman said of his score: "Again old-fashioned and melodramatic, but in a way that I'm crazy about.
 Sam Raimi has a wonderful visual style that lends itself easily to music.
 It was an enormous relief writing long, extended musical sequences, something which is very rare in modern films.
 No reason to hold back on this one."